Hello to all you warm-zoned fruit growers!

-My second reason to encourage fall planting is dormancy.
+My second reason to encourage planting in fall is dormancy.
 You’ve heard the word, but what does it mean and why is it important?
 Just like bears, trees have their own winter hibernation, when the plants’ systems take a hiatus for a good winter’s sleep.
 That’s dormancy!
 And digging, moving, shipping, transporting, and re-planting are all activities best done when the trees have reached this hibernating stage.

 Now, planting dormant trees is just as important in the spring as it is in the fall.
 The risk of spring planting is actually that wonderful, warming weather: the kind of weather that signals the trees to “wake up” and start growing again.
 Spring weather comes earliest to the warmer zones, so between the winter’s frozen ground and your warming spring, you have a relatively short window to actually plant dormant trees.

 However, fall planting gives you the perfect opportunity to get your trees in the ground while they’re dormant – and they’ll stay dormant for several more weeks!
 So plant those roots when the trees are asleep; allow the roots to firmly establish; and THEN, when the warm breezes and bird chirps tell of spring on its way, you’ll have some very happy, albeit sleepy, trees.

 If you’re trying to figure out what to consider for fall planting, here are a few Stark Bro’s suggestions — trees and plants perfectly suited for warm-zoned growing!